Copyright © 2004-2012 Kevin L. Mitchell <firstname.lastname@example.org>

 Client: CAP FOO Server: :example.org 410 * FOO :Invalid CAP command

-CAP command anytime, even after registration.
+CAP command at any time, including after registration.

 The LS subcommand is used to list the capabilities supported by the server.
 The client should send an LS subcommand with no other arguments to solicit a list of all capabilities.